rishi-99/theInfection/README.md

 Environment with the blob population starting with one infected blob and 3 immuned blob interacts with the rest blob populations.
 Colour schemas of blobs are as follows:

-red - infected
+- red blob - infected
-green - neutral
+- green blob- neutral
-blue - immuned
+- blue blob- immuned

 Blobs interact with each other at defined blob sensitive distance.
 The blob sesnsitivity is defines w.r.t to there type i.e infected,immuned.